ArnaudCalmettes/microsocial/README.md

 ## Friends and friend requests

+We'll simply quickly cover the nominal case here.
+A deeper and more thorough functional test was written in `actions/friendships_test.go`.

 Let's suppose Bob wants to become friends with Alice.
 He can place a friend request by sending a POST to `/users/{user_id}/friend_request`.